Jaipur Jantar Mantar

 Jantar Mantar in Jaipur is an astronomical observation site, which is classified as a UNESCO world Heritage site, in the capital of Rajasthan state in India.

-Jantar Mantar at Jaipur was designed for observing the astronomical positions with the naked eye.
-This Astronomical Observation Mantar is one among five such Jantar Mantars built by Prince Jai Singh II of Jaipur.
-Each Jantar Mandir has a collection of astronomical instruments.
+This Mantar at Jaipur was designed for observing the astronomical positions with the naked eye.
+This Astronomical Observation Mantar is one among five such Mantars built by Prince Jai Singh II of Jaipur.
+Each Mandir has a collection of astronomical instruments.
 Largest stone in the world, sundial, is at Jaipur Jantar Mantar.

-Jantar Mantar at Jaipur is considered as the largest and the best among historic observatories in India.
-Other Jantar Mantars are in New Delhi, Mathura, Ujjain and Varanasi, all in North India.
+The Astronomical Observation Center at Jaipur is considered as the largest and the best among historic observatories in India.
+Others are at New Delhi, Mathura, Ujjain and Varanasi, all in North India.
 All are believed to be built in the 17th or 18th century during the last periods of Moughal dynasty in India.

-Jantar Mantar measures time (accurate to half a second) and to observe the sun and other heavenly bodies.
+This Mantar measures time, accurate to half a second.
+It also helps in observing the sun and other heavenly bodies.